 \section{Introduction}

 Classical mechanics and electromagnetism reached their limits at the end of the 19th century, when quantum mechanics, formulated by Bohr, Heisenberg, Schrödinger, and many others, was shown to be the most refined overcoming of the previous physical and philosophical standpoint, providing an extremely successful explanation of atomic phenomena.
 However, it also gave rise to several paradoxes that are still debated today.
 One of such paradoxes is represented by Bohr's ``Principle of Complementarity" \cite{bohr1}.
 This principle states that there are complementary variables in microphysics that cannot be measured (or known) simultaneously, serving as the general basis for Heisenberg’s uncertainty principle.
-This principle underpins the so-called Copenhagen interpretation, a central point of criticism against quantum mechanics, particularly from followers of the school founded by David Bohm and his non-local hidden variable theory based on previous works of de Broglie \cite{bohm1}.
-The Bohmian theory is deterministic with randomness entering, like in classical mechanics, by uncertainties of the initial conditions.
-Another important feature of the pilot-wave interpretation is the superposition of macroscopic states\cite{bohm2}.
+This principle underpins the so-called Copenhagen interpretation, a central point of criticism against quantum mechanics, particularly from followers of the school founded by David Bohm and de Broglie \cite{bohm1}.
+The Bohmian theory is deterministic, with randomness entering, like in classical mechanics, due to the initial conditions.
+Another important feature of the Copenhagen and pilot-wave interpretations is the superposition of macroscopic states\cite{bohm2}.
 In addition to the controversy surrounding the ``Principle of Complementarity", there is also the debate over the wave function collapse, illustrated by Schrödinger's cat paradox.
-Quantum mechanics has succeeded in explaining microscopic phenomena, as evidenced by over a century of experimental validation and the many technologies it has enabled.
+Quantum mechanics has successfully explained microscopic phenomena, as evidenced by over a century of experimental validation and the many technologies it has enabled.
 Nevertheless, there is still no consistent theory that explains the dynamics of wave function collapse.